 Solventless extraction systems are much cheaper on the surface but rely on more significant labor/energy relative to product output.
 Some rosin presses are viable for commercial purposes, such as the Longs Peak Rosin Press from Pure Pressure capable of pressing 35 grams of flower under 8 tons at 300° F. Able to process 7 pounds each day, the machine is available for $7,395.
 Consumers are willing to pay for additional labor/energy given an exceptional solventless product.
 Solventless extraction is thus well-suited to artisanal products like traditional hash.

-Regardless of extraction strategy, best practices and used equipment are other ways to ensure that extraction costs are maintained to a minimum.
+Regardless of extraction strategy used for unicorn poop strain or other strains, best practices and used equipment are other ways to ensure that extraction costs are maintained to a minimum.
 When balancing costs, the extractor must ultimately determine the needs of their market and how they can manipulate costs to provide concrete benefits.